 Making the blackberry purée

-Add the blackberry purée to the apple juices, and then heat the pot on low, stirring intermittently, until the liquid thickens.
+Add the blackberry purée to the liquid that has drained from the apples.
+Heat the pot on low, stirring intermittently, until the liquid thickens.
 Once it does, pour it over the apples (which are now back in the apple bowl with some cornstarch), toss it all, and let it cool while you roll out your pie crusts.